Drainage Careers Advice: How Chris Went From Trainee Drainage Engineer to CCTV Systems Manager

 • What makes Lanes Group such a good employer

-Back then it was a relatively small company, and I started out working as an assistant on a small camera van.
-We had a trailer jetter that we towed around, to clean and survey drains.
+Back then, it was a relatively small company, and I started working as an assistant in a small camera van.
+We towed a trailer jetter around to clean and survey drains.

-We carried out works in many different environments, including private houses, commercial premises, factories, football stadiums and even prisons.
 One that comes immediately to mind was a job we attended at HM Prison Leeds in the Armley area.
-A hole had been drilled through the floor by the inmates and we had to go onto one of the wings with an escort and put a camera down there to make sure there was no escape tunnel.
+A hole had been drilled through the floor by the inmates, and we had to go onto one of the wings with an escort and put a camera down there to make sure there was no escape tunnel.

-It just goes to show that although this equipment is essentially a camera on a rod, its applications are endless.
+It shows that although this equipment is essentially a camera on a rod, its applications are endless.

 The next step on the career ladder

-I passed my driving test on my 18th birthday, so when I came back to work, Lanes Group gave me my own van so I could go and carry out jobs on my own.
-At this point I was working in a team leader role.
+I passed my driving test on my 18th birthday, so when I returned to work, Lanes Group gave me my van so I could work independently.
+At this point, I was working as a team leader.

-It was around this time that Lanes Group put me forward to attend the WITA D20 pipe coding course down in Swindon.
-The course had a very small pass rate and I was one of the youngest to attend and pass the course first time.
-Today’s equivalent is the OS20X but I have since upgraded my qualification to the more recent 0S30X.
+Around this time, Lanes Group put me forward to attend the WITA D20 pipe coding course down in Swindon.
+The course had a minimal pass rate, and I was one of the youngest to attend and pass the course the first time.
+Today’s equivalent is the OS20X, but I have since upgraded my qualification to the more recent 0S30X.

 After a couple of years, I was offered the chance to work at a different company and move up the career ladder again.
-Because I was very ambitious and I wanted to push myself, I took the opportunity.
-Over the next six years, I was given more responsibility as a storeman and in time progressed into office roles starting as a job co-ordinator and continuing to climb further up the ladder where I finally held the position of Operations Manager, with 96 people reporting directly to me.
+I took the opportunity because I was very ambitious and I wanted to push myself.
+Over the next six years, I was given more responsibility as a storeman and, eventually, progressed into office roles, starting as a job coordinator and continuing to climb further up the ladder.
+I finally held the position of Operations Manager, with 96 people reporting directly to me.

-At this point I moved back to Lanes Group into a project management position and over the last seven years have managed to progress into my current senior management role.
+At this point I moved back to Lanes Group and took a project management position, and over the last seven years have progressed into my current senior management role.

 Image